wywywy01/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 ########################################

 This section describes Open edX installation options and the components that each option includes.
-More details about the various options are at `Open edX Installation Options`_ page on the edX wiki.
+More details about the various options are at the `Open edX Installation Options`_ page on the edX wiki.

 There are a three virtual machine options, which install the Open edX